f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - A: the RF settings
   - B: the video settings
-  - C: the video monitor and scope
+  - C: the video monitor and scope in a tabbed panel arrangement

 Each part is detailed next